kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_processes.md

 # Setting Up processes

 What are processes in this context? - a process is a program in action.
 It is program code and data that has been copied from the hard disk and put in the RAM in a format that the CPU can interact with.

 we have 2 kinds of processes that we need to set up :
 1. Kernel processes  --> kernel functions that get packaged and summoned as a process
 2. User Processes    --> non_kernel code that gets loaded into RAM from the Hard disk

+### Why do we need to wrap some kernel functions as processes?

 ### A program in memory, A program in Action

 So how does a program in memory look like?
-Well, it depends on the implementation of the particular OS.
+Well... it depends on the implementation of the particular OS.
 In our case, all the memory associated with a process include :

 A. **The Process Structure** - The process structure contains the metadata about the process.
-B. **The process stack** - The process stack is where local variables and function addresses get temporarily stored at rutime.It is like an ordered buffer of instructions for the CPU to fetch.
+B. **The process stack** - The process stack is where local variables and function addresses get temporarily stored at runtime.
+It is like an ordered buffer of instructions for the CPU to fetch.
-C. **The process *loadable* elf sections** - This is where the code and data of the program are defined.
+C. **The process' *loadable* elf sections** - This is where the code and data of the program are defined.
 The stack gets its data from here.
-D. **The process trap_frame** - when the CPU performs a ontext switch, the context of the interrupted process gets stored in the Trap Frame
+D. **The process trap_frame** - when the CPU performs a context switch, the context of the interrupted process gets stored in the Trap Frame